Land value tax: Liberal and Labour Parties in the United Kingdom

-In the United Kingdom, LVT was an important part of the platform of the Liberal Party during the early part of the twentieth century.
+In the United Kingdom, LVT was an important part of the Liberal Party's platform in the early twentieth century.
 David Lloyd George and H. H. Asquith proposed "to free the land that from this very hour is shackled with the chains of feudalism."
 It was also advocated by Winston Churchill early in his career.
 The modern Liberal Party (not to be confused with the Liberal Democrats, who are the heir to the earlier Liberal Party and who offer some support for the idea) remains committed to a local form of LVT, as do the Green Party of England and Wales and the Scottish Greens.

 The 1931 Labour budget included an LVT, but before it came into force it was repealed by the Conservative-dominated national government that followed.

-An attempt at introducing LVT in the administrative County of London was made by the local authority under the leadership of Herbert Morrison in the 1938–1939 Parliament, called the London Rating (Site Values) Bill.
-Although it failed, it detailed legislation for the implementation of a system of LVT using annual value assessment.
+An attempt to introduce LVT in the administrative County of London was made by the local authority, under the leadership of Herbert Morrison, in the 1938–1939 Parliament, with the London Rating (Site Values) Bill.
+Although it failed, it detailed legislation to implement an LVT system using annual value assessment.

 After 1945, the Labour Party adopted the policy, against substantial opposition, of collecting "development value": the increase in land price arising from planning consent.
 This was one of the provisions of the Town and Country Planning Act 1947, but it was repealed when the Labour government lost power in 1951.

 Senior Labour figures in recent times have advocated an LVT, notably Andy Burnham in his 2010 leadership campaign, former Leader of the Opposition Jeremy Corbyn, and Shadow Chancellor John McDonnell.

 Republic of China

 The Republic of China was one of the first jurisdictions to implement an LVT, specified in its constitution.
 Sun Yat-Sen likely learned about LVT while in London, and observed its positive effects in the German-administered Kiautschou Bay concession.
-The Republic of China would go on to implement LVT in farms at first, later implementing it in the urban areas due to its success.
+The Republic of China would go on to implement LVT on farms at first, later extending it to urban areas due to its success.